bcf-notes/protocols/index.md

-# Protocols in Supportive Care
+# in supportive care

-Dynamic, top-line summaries on management of common presentations in palliative and supportive care
+dynamic, top-line summaries on management of common presentations in palliative and supportive care